recurly/recurly-client-node/README.md

 A client object represents a connection to the Recurly API.
 The client implements each `operation` that can be performed in the API as a method.

-To initialize a client, you only need an API key:
+To initialize a client, you only need an API key which can be obtained on the [API Credentials Page](https://app.recurly.com/go/integrations/api_keys).

 ```js
 const recurly = require('recurly')